bp-singh/bhanu/README.md

-# bhanu
-git repo to create static web page for own portfoliio using github actions.
+This Repo is created for making portfolio using git hub actions , static web page.